 Other host cities are global in the sense that international visitors will arrive.
 Vancouver is global in a more fundamental sense: it already is one of the most culturally diverse cities on earth.
 Its Chinese Canadian community is one of the largest and most established outside of Asia.
 Its creator community spans languages, cultures, and platforms in ways that few cities can match.

-This means that the opportunity in Vancouver isn't just about reaching international visitors.
-It's about activating a local community that is already — and has long been — connected to the world.
+This means that the opportunity in Vancouver is not just about reaching international visitors.
+It is about activating a local community that is already — and has long been — connected to the world.

 For creators, 2026 is a chance to build international audiences while staying home.
 The world is coming to you.
 The content you produce this year — about your city, your community, your perspective — has the potential to reach audiences it never could have otherwise.